tinyms-ai/TIP/HCIP-1.sample.md

 The HCIP author may update the Draft as necessary in the git repository.
 Updates to drafts may also be submitted by the author as pull requests.

-Standards Track HCIPs consist of three parts, a design document, implementation and finally if warranted an update to the [https://github.com/open-heterogeneous-computing-framework/Specs formal specification].
+Standards Track HCIPs consist of three parts, a design document, implementation and finally if warranted an update to the [formal specification](https://github.com/open-heterogeneous-computing-framework/Specs).
 The HCIP should be reviewed and accepted before an implementation is begun, unless an implementation will aid people in studying the HCIP.
 Standards Track HCIPs must be implemented in at least two viable Heterogeneous Computing clients before it can be considered Final.

 HCIP authors are responsible for collecting community feedback on an HCIP before submitting it for review.
 However, wherever possible, long open-ended discussions should be avoided.
 Strategies to keep the discussions efficient include: having the HCIP author accept private comments in the early design phases, setting up a wiki page or git repository, etc. HCIP authors should use their discretion here.

 For an HCIP to be accepted it must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.

 Once an HCIP has been accepted, the implementations must be completed.
 When the implementation is complete in at least two viable clients and accepted by the community, the status will be changed to "Final".
-An update to the [https://github.com/open-heterogeneous-computing-framework/Specs formal specification] should accompany the "Final" status change.
+An update to the [formal specification](https://github.com/open-heterogeneous-computing-framework/Specs) should accompany the "Final" status change.

 An HCIP can also be assigned status "Deferred".
 The HCIP author or editor can assign the HCIP this status when no progress is being made on the HCIP.
 Once an HCIP is deferred, the HCIP editor can re-assign it to draft status.